didas72/Primes/README.md

 ### The code projects

-Currently there are 5 projects inside this solution:
+Currently there are a few projects inside this solution:
-* Primes(.exe) (Somewhat broken)
+* Primes(.exe)
-* PrimesSVC (W.I.P)
 * Job Management
 * Primes.Common
+* PrimesSVC (Hidden)
-* PrimesCpp (W.I.P)
+* PrimesCpp (Hidden)
+* PrimesCompute (Hidden)
+* PrimesShader (Hidden)

 Primes(.exe) was the first project created.
 It is a C# console application that runs on .NET Framework 4.7.2 and has minimal UI.
 It runs several `Worker`s in parallel, each doing `PrimeJob`s on it's own and saving them to disk.
 Each worker has a progress bar shown in console as well as a progress percentage and a Batch indicator.
 (Details on what each of these words mean bellow)

+Job Management is yet another C# project, this one is just a simple console program used to test different aspects of programs when needed.
+Code in it is temporary and experimental.

+Primes.Common is a C# library that holds definitions for `PrimeJob`, `KnownPrimesResourceFile`, `Mathf`, `Utils` and other general utilities.
+All these components are available to other C# projects so new features will automatically be implemented in all programs.

+Then we have the side projects:

 PrimesSVC is a W.I.P.
 Windows service.
 Like Primes(.exe), it is a C# .NET Framework 4.7.2 project but instead of being a console window it runs in the background doing it's thing.
 It's work is also based on `PrimeJob`s and it dynamcally adjusts the number of workers based on how much free CPU time there is.

-Job Management is yet another C# project, this one is just a simple console program used to test different aspects of programs when needed.
-Code in it is temporary and experimental.

-Primes.Common is a C# library that holds definitions for `PrimeJob`, `KnownPrimesResourceFile`, `Mathf`, `Utils` and other general utilities.
-All these components are available to other C# projects so new features will automatically be implemented in all programs.

-PrimesCpp is the latest project.
-It is a C++ based Console program that will work very similarly to Primes(.exe), just written in C++.
+PrimesCpp is a C++ based Console program that will work very similarly to Primes(.exe), just written in C++.
 The purpose of this project is to learn C++ and to attempt to achieve higher performance and cross-platform capabilites than it's .NET counterpart.
 It is also an objective to at some point use this project with OpenCL to achieve the best speeds.

+PrimesCompute and PrimesShader are two C# projects that run on ComputeSharp and Silk.NET respectively.
+They are intended to use GPU power but are far from usable and are more a way for me to play with these libraries than to actually implement primes right now.

 ### Finding primes